Roger Federer junior years: Background

 When he was 10, Federer began weekly private coaching with Adolf Kacovsky, a tennis coach at The Old Boys Tennis Club.
-"I noticed right away that this guy was a natural talent," said Kacovsky.
+"I noticed right away that this guy was a natural talent", said Kacovsky.
 "He was born with a racquet in his hand."
 At first, Federer received lessons only while part of a group, although "the club and I quickly noticed he was enormously talented.
 We began giving him private lessons that were partly funded by the club.
 Roger was a quick learner.
 When you wanted to teach him something new, he was able to pick it up after three or four tries, while others in the group needed weeks."

-A "star pupil", the Swiss youngster always wanted to become the best in the world.
-"People laughed at him, including me," recollects Kacovsky.
-"I thought that he would perhaps become the best player in Switzerland or Europe but not the best in the world.
-He had it in his head and he worked at it."
+Federer began using the one-handed backhand from an early age not only because Kacovsky was a fan of it, but also because all of his childhood idols, Stefan Edberg, fellow German Boris Becker, and later Pete Sampras, used the one-hander too.
+From ages 8 to 10, Federer received group and individual training from Kacovsky.
+At age 10, Federer began being taught at the club by Australian former tennis player Peter Carter.

+Swiss junior champion

+In 1993, Federer won the U12 Swiss national junior championships in Lucerne.
+Becoming the best junior in the country helped him decide to become a professional tennis player, so he stopped playing football at age twelve to concentrate solely on tennis, where he felt he had more control over his victories or defeats, rather than relying on the performances of his teammates.

-He played soccer until the age of twelve, when he decided to focus solely on tennis.
-At fourteen, he became the national champion of all groups in Switzerland and was chosen to train at the Swiss National Tennis Center in Écublens.
-He joined the ITF junior tennis circuit in July 1996.
-In 1998, his final year as a junior, Federer won the junior Wimbledon title and was recognized as the ITF World Junior Tennis champion of the year.
-He also won the under 18s category at the prestigious Orange Bowl.
+In 1995, at age 13, Federer won the U14 Swiss national junior championship and was chosen to train at the Swiss National Tennis Center in the French-speaking Écublens.
+In January 1997, at age 15, Federer won the U18 Swiss national championship.